gaidardzhiev/sbpm/readme.md

 - Written entirely in POSIX shell script for maximum portability
 - No external dependencies except for `wget` and a POSIX shell
-- Simple source based package management: download, build, install, update and delete packages
+- Simple source based and binary package management: download, build, install, update and delete packages
 - Minimalist and easy to audit and customize

 ---